egiacomazzi/Littlearm_BIG/README.md

 ## 3. Code ##

 ### Download ##
-Have a look at the original [LittleArm download website](https://www.littlearmrobot.com/downloads.html  "Downloads")
+Have a look at the original [LittleArm download website](https://www.littlearmrobot.com/downloads.html  "Downloads").

 The package for the LittleArm Big can be downloaded from this repository as well.
-It is the zip file I mentioned earlier: [LittleArm Big Package](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/littlearm_big_software.zip)
+It is the zip file I mentioned earlier: [LittleArm Big Package](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/littlearm_big_software.zip).

 ### Bluetooth App (Android) ###

 How does it work?
 * connect Bluetooth antenna to board
-* open Bluetooth devices on your phone -> add the Arduino
+* open Bluetooth devices on your phone -> add the Arduino to it
-* open the app you downloaded at the PlayStore **link to playstoreapp**
+* open the [app](https://play.google.com/store/apps/details?id=appinventor.ai_slantconcepts.LittleArmBig) you downloaded at the Google Play store
 * select the right Bluetooth device and start moving the arm!

 ### Python Desktop App ###
-Open the LittleArmBIG_GUI_VO_4.1.py and run it on your computer/Mac
+Open the [LittleArmBIG_GUI_VO_4.1.py](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBig_GUI_V0_4.1.py) and run it on your computer/Mac.

 #### Good to know: ####
 * You will need the **USB-cable** as well as the **power supply** cable connected to the board